luisrpp/sandbox-configuration/README.md

 ## Routes configuration

-The route configuration can be defined on your code (there is an example in the source code), or at runtime via the url [http://localhost:8080/configuration](http://localhost:8080/configuration):
+The route configuration can be defined in your code (there is an example in the source code), or at runtime via the url [http://localhost:8080/configuration](http://localhost:8080/configuration):

 ![Sandbox mock configuration screenshot](https://raw.githubusercontent.com/luisrpp/sandbox-configuration/master/images/configuration.png)